carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-There are many reasons to learn about the shell:
+There are many reasons to learn about the shell.

 * Many bioinformatics tools can only be used through a command line interface, or have extra capabilities in the command line version that are not available in the GUI.